monome/docs/docs/modular/ansible/index.md

 For example: if a note from each page is triggered and both are in the bottom row of the scale - "note 0" - then the CV output is for `0 + 0 = 0`, ie, note zero, the root of the scale.
 If the current main note is the 4th  key up (index *3* of the scale) and the alt-note is the 3rd key up (index *2*).
 This step in the sequence will output `3+2 = 5` index 5 of the scale, ie, the 6th note.

+Note that if the combined index is above 6, the final index will be `index modulo 6`.
+Or, in less mathematical terms, it will 'wrap around' to the bottom of the scale again: if the main note is the note 5 (index 4) and the alternate note is note 6 (index 5), the final index would not be `4+5 = 9` but `(4+5) % 6 = 3` - index 3, or the *fourth* note of the scale.

 The possibilities for alternate note become particularly interesting if you alter its probability or clock division, or if its loop points take it out of phase with the main note.

 #### Glide